RamaLingeswaraRao950/ShopPlusPlus/README.md

 # ShopPlusPlus

 ShopPlusPlus is a Full-Stack web application for an online bookstore.
-It is Designed to serve as an online bookstore, online bookshelf, offering to explore, interact with a vast array of books.
+It is Designed to serve as an online bookstore, online bookshelf, offering to explore, interact with a vast array of books.It allows users to sign up, log in, browse books.

-# ShopPlusPlus

-ShopPlusPlus is a full-stack web application for an online bookstore.
-It allows users to sign up, log in, browse books.

 ## Technologies Used